- What are dental veneers?

 - Misshapen or mal-aligned (crooked) teeth as an alternative to braces

-- Repair chipped teeth
+- Repairing chipped teeth

 - When a bigger, brighter, more uniform smile is desired.